-SECTION THREE TABLE 1: BMP MEASURABLE GOALS AND IMPLEMENTATION MILESTONES Name DESCRIPTION Α. Adequate Legal Authorities Within one year of obtaining coverage under this permit, the County will develop an ordinance, or other regulatory mechanism, adequate legal authorities to meet the objectives of the Illicit Discharge Stormwater Management Program.
+SECTION THREE TABLE 1: BMP MEASURABLE GOALS AND IMPLEMENTATION MILESTONES Name DESCRIPTION A. Adequate Legal Authorities Develop an ordinance, or other regulatory mechanism, adequate legal authorities to meet the objectives of the Illicit Discharge Stormwater Management Program.
 Establish the authority to request information such as stormwater plans, inspection reports, monitoring results, and other information deemed necessary to evaluate compliance with the Illicit Discharge Stormwater Management Program.
 Establish the authority to enter private property for the purpose of inspecting at reasonable times any facilities, equipment, practices, or operations related to stormwater illicit discharges to determine whether there is compliance of the Illicit Discharge Stormwater Management Program.
 Establish the authority to issue violations to determined establishments and/or owners when illicit discharges and/or non-storm water discharges are determined.
-Legal authority will be developed consistent with Section 4.1.4.2 of SCR0300000. В. Develop Outfall Inventory Map Within one year of obtaining coverage under this permit, the County will begin development of a program to define procedures for field data collection activities and administration tasks for new development.
+B. Develop Outfall Inventory Map Develop procedures for field data collection activities and administration tasks for new development.
 Implement inventory collection of County owned stormwater structures and outfalls.
-Prioritize outfalls consistent with Section 4.2.3.2.2.
 Complete overall inventory map and continue to update map as construction plans are approved and developments are constructed.
-Inventory of County owned stormwater infrastructure will be an ongoing task and mapping will be updated as new stormwater infrastructure is built and as existing stormwater infrastructure is identified and located.
-C. Outfall Screening for Illicit Discharges Determine a list of and document significant illicit discharges.
+C. Outfall Screening for Illicit Discharges Determine a list of significant illicit discharges.
 Develop and implement procedures for conducting outfall screening with scheduled visits of all outfalls to locate the problem, determine the source of the problem, remove/correct the illicit discharge, organize data collected, and report illicit discharges determined.
-Develop a dry weather visual observation screening program consistent with Section 4.2.3.2.3.a. ii.
 D. Prioritize Other Potential Illicit Discharges and Non-storm Water Discharges Determine a list of other potential illicit discharges, non-storm water discharges and incidental non-storm water discharges.
 Prioritize and establish procedures to evaluate the list of other potential illicit discharges and non-storm water discharges.
-Develop and implement illicit discharge screening schedule as well as illicit discharge screening methods by type of stormwater system along with field equipment to be utilized consistent with Section 4.2.3.2.3.a. ii.
 E. Education on Illicit Discharges Establish education and training to staff and the public on illicit discharges.
-F. Enforcement Track the issuance of notices of violation and enforcement actions consistent with Section 4.2.3.2.7.
+F. Enforcement Track the issuance of notices of violation and enforcement actions.
 This mechanism shall include the ability to identify chronic violators for initiation of actions to reduce noncompliance.
 G. Monitoring Plan Measure pollutant levels discharged from identified outfalls to water bodies subject to TMDL.

 TABLE 2: ADMINISTRATIVE INFORMATION

 PRIMARY CONTACT POSITION OR TITLE

 Eric Larson, PE Stormwater Manager

 OTHER DEPARTMENT ROLE

 Code Enforcement Provide enforcement assistance

-MEASURABLE GOALS AND IMPLEMENTATION MILESTONES (Continued)
+BEST MANAGEMENT PRACTICES (BMPs) MEASURABLE GOALS AND IMPLEMENTATION MILESTONES (Continued)

 GOVERNMENT ENTITY ROLE

 Beaufort County SW Utility Primary responsible party

 OTHER INSTITUTION ROLE

-Beaufort County Soil & Water Conservation District Training Assistance
+Beaufort County Soil & Conservation District Training Assistance

 EQUIPMENT NEEDS (IF APPLICABLE)

 Sampling Equipment

 GROUP TARGET DESCRIPTION

 Beaufort County Stormwater Utility Equipment necessary for sampling

 USCB Lab services